ProRunVis/ProRunVis/README.md

-# Programm Run Visualizer
+# Program Run Visualizer

-An interactive, visual debugging tool for Java, allowing the user to freely traverse the flow of a programm and quickly analyse the programms behaviour.
-In Addition, the provided commandline interface allows to instrumment code without ecplicitely tracing or visualizing the control flow.
+An interactive, visual debugging tool for Java, allowing the user to freely traverse the flow of a program and quickly analyse the programs behaviour.
+In Addition, the provided commandline interface allows to instrument code without ecplicitly tracing or visualizing the control flow.

-**Note:** In the current version it is not possible to analyze the values of programm variables or define an entry point for the visualization.
+**Note:** In the current version it is not possible to analyze the values of program variables or define an entry point for the visualization.

 ## Table of Contents